YeonSphere/Nexus/README.md

 ## Technology Stack

-- Electron: For cross-platform desktop application development
+- Flutter: For cross-platform mobile and web application development
-- TypeScript: For type-safe JavaScript
+- Elixir: For the backend server
-- React: For building the user interface
+- Dart: For type-safe programming in Flutter
-- Webpack: For bundling the application
+- Webview: For rendering web content
-- ESLint: For code linting
+- HTTPoison: For making HTTP requests

 ## Features